archocron/ngx-serial/projects/ngx-serial/README.md

 NgxSerial eases the use of the Serial Web API in Angular.

+You can establish a bidirectional communication with any device supporting RS232 protocol (native or over USB) using only a web browser, forget running local applications !

+Examples of devices could be Arduino like boards, PLC's, Smart Card Readers, Access control devices.

 ## Installation

 First, install the package using npm install